By working collectively and innovatively, the region can prevent the next security and humanitarian disaster.

 Ghana scores very strongly on the Index, due primarily to its proactive public health policy, strong examples set by leadership, and reliance on facts, but its financial response was relatively weak, with a minimal stimulus and little income support.

-Ghana’s poor population health, weak healthcare system, low number of hospital beds, and low GDP per capita resulted in a relatively vulnerable position pre-pandemic.
+Ghana’s poor population health, weak healthcare system, low number of hospital beds, and low GDP per capita resulted in it being in a relatively vulnerable position pre-pandemic.

 - Debt/GDP ratio 59.3%